What Is 40-Year Term Life Insurance & Should You Get It?

 blueCheck icon

-A 40-year term life insurance plan is significantly more expensive than a 10- or 20-year term life insurance policy.
-If the cost isn’t something you can handle, you may want to consider a policy with a shorter term length and lower rates.
+A 40-year life insurance plan is significantly more expensive than a 10- or 20-year plan.
+If the cost isn’t something you can handle, consider a policy with a shorter term length and lower rates.

 blueCheck icon